Prakash9944/node-excersice/angular/angular-interview.md

 ### Fork Join

-  # Angular for handling asynchronous operations. forkJoin is used to combine multiple observables into a single observable that emits an array of values from the combined observable, once all of them complete.
+  # Angular for handling asynchronous operations. forkJoin is used to combine multiple observable into a single observable that emits an array of values from the combined observable, once all of them complete.

   # Use forkJoin to combine the observables and subscribe to the resulting observable: